Daisy Midgeley

 Daisy Midgeley is a fictional character from the ITV soap opera Coronation Street, played by Charlotte Jordan.
 The character was mentioned by stepmother Jenny Bradley (Sally Ann Matthews) in October 2020, and a month later, the soap announced Jordan's casting as Daisy.
 Daisy made her first appearance on 27 November 2020.
 From her arrival, she takes a dislike to Jenny's husband Johnny Connor (Richard Hawley) and works on getting Jenny to leave him.
-Her other storylines have involved her short term crushes on men who are in relationships, becoming involved in a multi-level marketing scheme, blackmailing Ronnie Bailey (Vinta Morgan) and falling victim to stalking.
+Her other storylines have involved her short term crushes on men who are in relationships, becoming involved in a multi-level marketing scheme, blackmailing Ronnie Bailey (Vinta Morgan), becoming engaged to Daniel Osbourne (Rob Mallard), making enemies with Daniel’s ex Bethany Platt (Lucy Fallon) and being stalked by Justin Rutherford (Andrew Still), which culminated in her and Ryan Connor (Ryan Prescott) being the victim of an acid attack perpetrated by Justin.
+In January 2025 it was announced that Jordan had quit her role and would depart the show later in the year.
+Daisy's final scenes were broadcast on 2 May 2025.

 The production team on Coronation Street have expressed potential plans for Daisy to become a villain on the soap, which received the support of actress Jordan.
 She felt that Daisy has the potential to become an "iconic bad girl" like fellow character Tracy Barlow (Kate Ford).
 However, since troublemaking ventures, her backstory has been explored with her struggling with abandonment issues throughout her childhood and she has since developed a relationship with Daniel Osbourne (Rob Mallard).
-Daisy has been well received by viewers.
+Daisy has been well received by viewers and Jordan won the British Soap Award for Best Dramatic Performance in 2023 after Daisy's stalking storyline.

-Casting

-A month prior to the announcement of her casting, Daisy was mentioned on-screen by Jenny Bradley (Sally Ann Matthews), who was phoning the character, and it is explained that despite the breakdown of Jenny's marriage with Daisy's father, she kept in touch with Daisy over the years.
-Jess Lee of Digital Spy stated that Jenny is delighted to see Daisy again, but noted that she will "cause trouble during her time in Weatherfield".
-ITV stated that there is "a lot more to Daisy than her sweet name suggests", with producer Ian MacLeod stating: "Daisy might seem like sweetness and light at first, but can be a maelstrom of minxy mischief when the mood takes her.
-She revels in devilment and can be very self-serving, but she's fiercely loyal to those she cares about - although her loyalties can change in a heartbeat", adding that Daisy's motive is to "bring chaos and conflict into Jenny's life".
-Actress Charlotte Jordan said that she was "thrilled" to be joining Coronation Street during the 60th anniversary of the soap, and noted that it was especially great to be cast in the midst of the ongoing pandemic.
-In May 2021, Jordan revealed to Digital Spy that her contract had been extended until September 2021 and expressed hopes for it to be renewed again.